Biconnection Gravity as a Statistical Manifold: biconnection theory

-In the following we shall formulate three different bi-Connection Theories and also show their correspondences (under certain conditions) with Statistical and Torsion-Statistical Manifolds.
-In order to cover all possibilities we shall first formulate a symmetric (i.e. vanishing torsion) Theory, followed by a metric one (i.e. vanishing non-metricity) and finally, generalizing, we shall construct a general Metric-Affine bi-Connection Theory.
+In the following we shall formulate three different biconnection Theories and also show their correspondences (under certain conditions) with statistical and torsion-statistical Manifolds.
+In order to cover all possibilities we shall first formulate a symmetric (i.e. vanishing torsion) theory, followed by a metric one (i.e. vanishing nonmetricity) and finally, generalizing, we shall construct a general metric-affine biconnection theory.

-\subsection{Gravity as a Statistical Manifold}
+\subsection{Gravity as a statistical manifold}